 Baggage transfer

-We offer baggage transfers as an extra to all stops except Weisstannen on our standard Via Alpina.
-(Also baggage transfers aren’t available to the huts, if you choose to add any huts).Due the high cost of transferring luggage by road and rail in Switzerland, we generally recommend that you carry everything you need for the trip on your back; there is not too much you need during your trek.
+We offer baggage transfers as an extra to all stops on our standard Via Alpina.
+(Baggage transfers aren’t available to the huts, if you choose to add any huts).Due the high cost of transferring luggage by road and rail in Switzerland, we generally recommend that you carry everything you need for the trip on your back; there is not too much you need during your trek.
 We can also advise on more cost-effective ways of sending additional kit ahead to meet you on your rest days and at the end of your trip.
 If you would like more information about our baggage transfer service, please ask.

 |